FrankieNC/lean-banach-fixed-point/README.md

     lake exe cache get
     ```

-3. Copy and paste the contents of `banach.lean` into the `Main.lean` file in your project, or place `banach.lean` in the `./Lean/` directory and import it in `Main.lean`.
+3. Copy and paste the contents of `Project 2.lean` into the `Main.lean` file in your project, or place `Project 2.lean` in the `./Lean/` directory and import it in `Main.lean`.

 4. Build the project:
     ```bash